batemanz/REACT-portfolio/README.md

   * [Links](#links)

   ## Description
   Being a web developer means being part of a community.
-You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.
+You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects. a portfolio using new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

   ## Installation
-  to install please run this command a portfolio using new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+  to install please run this command node index.js

   ## Usage
   portfolio